 The last undertaking of the College has been to raise an Endowment Fund.
-The Trustees and the Alumni have had committees prosecuting the work with gratifying success, and nearly one hundred thousand dollars has been collected and safely invested.
-But a much greater endowment must be raised before the hopes and ambitions of its friends are realized.
+The Trustees and the Alumni have had committees prosecuting the work with gratifying success, but a much greater endowment must be raised before the hopes and ambitions of its friends are realized.